rikhuijzer/blog/posts/why-not-r.md

 yᵢ(1, 2, 3)
 ```

-Whereas, in R, you have to resort to something like
+Whereas in R, you have to resort to something like

 ```
 y_i <- function(x, beta_1, epsilon) { beta_1 * x + epsilon }